+Guidelines for Page: 64 of 68

-Rijkswaterstaat Centre for Infrastructure Guidelines for Nonlinear Finite Element Analysis of Concrete Structures RTD: 1016-1:2020
+Nonlinear Finite Element Analysis of Issued: 2 April 2020

+Concrete Structures Version: 2.3

+RTD: 1016-1:2020 Status: Final

 5.3 Finite element model checks

 In order to verify the way in which the finite element software used operates and applies the theoretical model implemented in the software, simple checks are suggested.
 These checks shall be done on simple models such as one element tests.